 6. Ghost Town of Emma

 Five miles west of Crosbyton lies the former town of Emma, once the original county seat.
-After losing the election, residents literally moved homes and storefronts to Crosbyton, leaving Emma to fade away.
+After losing the election and being bypassed by the railroad, residents literally moved homes and storefronts to both Crosbyton and Ralls, leaving Emma to fade away.
 Only the cemetery remains, offering a quiet reminder of how railroads and politics could make or break a frontier town.

 7. Estacado Townsite (Quaker Colony)